byCaitlin

 TANK SIZE: No less than 1 gallon for a single fish*, with a filter.
 More space is recommended; it will allow for a more stable temperature, proper nitrogen cycling, less maintenance, and a more active fish.

-*Goldfish and koi need at least 2 gallons per inch of fish COVER: Make sure your aquarium has an escape-proof cover, many fish have been known to jump.
-It should fit snugly onto the tank with an area for the filter, heater cord, and any airline tubing to enter.
 TEMPERATURES: Aquarium temperatures should be monitored closely and kept within the temperatures listed for the species you have chosen.
 An appropriately sized aquarium heater should be used to maintain proper temperature for your fish.
 Sudden drops in temperature should be avoided as they stress fish and weaken their immune systems.
 Almost all fish found at pet stores, aside from goldfish and koi, are tropical fish and require a heater in their aquarium.
 Keeping betta fish at room temperature (below 74 degrees Fahrenheit) is not healthy for the fish, they are tropical fish and should be kept around 78 degrees Fahrenheit.
-Being cold lowers their activity level and weakens their immune system, making it easier for them to get sick. |
+Being cold lowers their activity level and weakens their immune system, making it easier for them to get sick.

 How I Divided My Tanks